General rules and other advise

 Duo League Due to certain reasons, this category will have a special place in the challenge as it was loved and cherished by Kathy.
 This is the league where two people guide their dog through a barrage of discs coming from 4 hands.
 All possible combinations are ok as long as maximum 8 feet are on the field.
 Double the fun for you, your partner and your pooch.

 Registrations open 4 weeks before the event at the latest, and they are closed one week prior to the event at the earliest.
-Registration on the day of the event is possible, at an extra cost of 1 € per game.
+Registration on the day of the event is possible, at a possible extra cost of 1 € per game.
 The host of each event has the liberty to enforce this rule, but we wanted to warn you about the extra work you are causing by last minute changes...
 So please, register as early as possible and try not to make too much changes.
-64+ in one weekend is a bit too much...

 Registration fees are fixed for all leagues and all games.
-1 up to 4 games will cost a team 6,5 € per game.
-If a team decides on competing in all the games, they get to have a day of fun for 20 €.
-Puppies pay maximum 10 € for the two games they are allowed to play.
+1 up to 3 games will cost a team 7,5 € per game.
+If a team decides on competing in all the games, they get to have a day of fun for 25 €.
+Puppies pay maximum 10 € for the two games they are allowed to play during a normal one-day competition.
+For events that stretch over multiple days, the registration fees may slightly differ depending on the number of games that are organized.

 We don't advise a specific running order for each leg.
 It all is depending on the number of participants and outdoor conditions.
 Two fields at the same time is an option with the strict OK of the head-judge and only for the games based on basic throws. (not for freestyle or shortstyle)